 On January 30, 2017, we entered into an employment agreement, effective February 1, 2017, with Robert Cook to serve as our Chief Financial Officer.
 On November 6, 2019, Mr. Cook and the Company mutually agreed not to renew his employment agreement, which expired on January 31, 2020.
-Mr. Cook will assist the Company in transitioning his responsibilities.
+Mr. Cook and the Company entered into a consulting agreement.